honza/honza.github.com/_blog/posts/2019-04-01-standard-translation-of-the-scriptures.rst

 ESV.
 You `read articles`_ that encourage you to write in your bible, and to pass it down to your children.
 You spend spend thousands of hours reading your bible.
 You know where on the page your beloved passages are.
-The pages have scribbes everywhere, many are bent, and ruffled, and some are covered in sweat and tears.
+The pages have scribbles everywhere, many are bent, and ruffled, and some are covered in sweat and tears.
 You spend your life with this bible.
 The Lord uses its words to change you, to "conform you to the image of his Son".
 You speak its words of wisdom to your grandchildren, just as their parents do.